 By way of comparison, until July 2010 the US GFS model ran at 0.5 degree (55km) resolution.
 Since July 2010, GFS now runs at 0.25 degree (27km) resolution in 3 hour steps out to 192 hours (8 days) and 12 hour steps up to 16 days ahead (but pretty sketchy in its usefulness beyond ~7 days).
 The enhanced resolution since July is pretty remarkable for a global model but for dynamic, low level cloud the Australian 'Access' models should have the edge.

 For longer range forecasts (say beyond 3 days) the GFS model is likely to be at least as accurate as the Australian Access G product.
 GFS is also likely to perform well for large scale frontal systems and high level jet stream cloud even in short range forecasts.
 In short, both GFS and the BoM's Access model are as good as it gets - what's great about having access to the Australian data is that we have two independent sources.

 Previously we had one dataset (US Global Forecast System) published under many different names, but really all the same data.
-Now, by looking at Access and Skippy Sky - two completely different models - you can get an idea of the confidence of the forecast.
-If there is a close match between Skippy Sky and the BoM Access models, then you can be reasonably confident in the forecast.
+Now you can look at three completely separate models; the BoM Access model via the research page, the European Model via YR.NO and the U.S. GFS model via Skippy Sky, to get an idea of the confidence of the forecast.
+If there is a close match between the three then you can be reasonably confident in the forecast.
 But if they differ substantially then you know to hedge your bets.

-If everything is working right, the image below should be the cloud that is headed your way in the next few hours according to the Access A model:
+If everything is working right, the image below should be the cloud that is headed your way in the next few hours according to the Access R model: